Note: this post contains affiliate links

 Always on my mind, the craft beer culture in San Jose is becoming more prevalent, as it is for the rest of the Bay Area.
-There are a couple of great breweries to check out in the San Jose area, and a few pubs that are ideal for trying a variety of craft beers.
+There are a couple of great breweries to check out in the San Jose area, and a few pubs that are ideal for taste testing a variety of craft beers.

 With 35 rotating taps, you can pretty much find any style and a multitude of breweries on tap from around the West Coast and beyond.
-I was so happy to find my favorite beer, Ballast Point Sculpin pouring on nitro.
+I was happy to find my favorite beer, Ballast Point Sculpin pouring on nitro.
 A craft beer girl’s dream come true.

 Cathedral Basilica of St. Joseph

-Regardless of my religious beliefs, I really enjoy looking at cathedral architecture and wandering inside.
-Cathedrals are such peaceful places and usually have a lot of thought and beauty put into their construction.
+Regardless of my religious beliefs, I enjoy looking at cathedral architecture and wandering inside peaceful religious places.
+Cathedrals are such calm places and usually have a lot of thought and beauty put into their construction.

 The Cathedral Basilica of St. Joseph is the cathedral for the Roman Catholic Diocese in San Jose, and it’s the oldest non-mission parish in the state of California, having been consecrated in 1877.

 We didn’t have the chance to wander inside because there was Sunday mass going on at the time, but next time I would love to see the inside of this historical cathedral, it has a beautiful enough exterior.

 You Might Also Like: A Photo Essay through Northern California

 Santana Row is the place to go shopping in San Jose.
 It’s the ritzy upscale part of town and even if you don’t have the cash to spend, it’s a great place to simply walk around, window shop, people watch, and look at nice cars.

 I think of it as the equivalent of what Beverly Hills is to LA or Nob Hill is to San Francisco.